ChrisKeefe/DontPanic/Analysis.md

 **Messages**

-* The Messages Class helps keep track of how messages are created, and the content in them.
+* The Messages Class describes message content, message resources, and message tier/keyword information.

 * Since each user can customize the kinds of messages they receive, a Message Class needed to be included to that a message can be tailored to their given preferences.